Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- The Internal Revenue Service (IRS) is not efficiently or effectively processing information referrals, including identity-theft claims, according to a new audit report released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has made progress improving information security, but weaknesses remain in system access controls, audit trails, and remediation of security weaknesses, according to a new report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.